 However, with blended learning you may consider having students connect digitally outside of class time.

-By including online collaboration for group work and discussions, you provide a different way for students to interact with each other.
+By including online collaboration for group work and discussions, you not only provide a different way for them to interact with each other, you help them develop a solid foundation for technology-based communication.

 7. Try Digital Curriculum

-A digital curriculum is a great way to implement blended learning in your CTE classroom.
+A digital curriculum is another great way to implement blended learning in your CTE classroom.
+Simply put, a digital curriculum system is online teaching software that saves teachers time when it comes to planning and grading.

 Digital curriculum systems often include a variety of teaching materials, such as digital lessons, hands-on activities, guided notes, teacher presentations, and group projects.